janus-llm/janus-llm/docs/source/pipelines.md

 ## Configuring a Pipeline

 Every pipeline is configured with a JSON file made up of a list of JSON objects.
 Each object represents a step in the pipeline and can be any number of `Converter`s or `Refiner`s.
-The list of these objects can be seen below in the [Available Compoenents](#available-components) section.
+The list of these objects can be seen below in the [Available Components](#available-components) section.

 ### Available Components